AnthonyBloomer/tmdbv3api/README.rst

 |Build Status| |codecov|

 A lightweight Python library for The Movie Database (TMDb) API.
-This library allows you to easily interact with the TMDb API and retrieve data on movies, TV shows and actors.
+The TMDb API is a resource for developers to integrate movie, TV show and cast data along with posters or movie fan art. themoviedb.org is a free and community edited database.

 Register an account: https://www.themoviedb.org/account/signup